ibm-cloud-docs/openshift/benchmarks_412.md

-This version is deprecated.
+This version is no longer supported.
 Update your cluster to a [supported version](/docs/openshift?topic=openshift-openshift_versions) as soon as possible.
-{: deprecated}
+{: important}